delapuente/gitincouples/bob.md

 $ git rebase master
 ```

-This tell git to try to apply your commits on the top of `master` one by one.
-But this time git does
+This tell Git to try to apply your changes on the top of `master` one by one.
+But this time Git does
 not know how to merge the code.
 So you should do manually.
 We call this to solve conflicts.
 Let's go, it is not (very) hard!